jointogetherhq/jointogether.online/_posts/2023-07-07-internationalisation.markdown

 Offering a user experience that is tailored to any given user's needs or circumstances is key to a successful join service, and internationalisation is one part of this.
 Most CRMs and CMSes don't offer these features, meaning expensive customisation (or, more likely, a "we don't offer that").
-The fact we've already done this work, and that it's either on by default or can be switched on immediately, is another example of how help ensure the best possible experience for members, whilst squeezing every last drop of performance from a union's online joining experience.
+The fact we've already done this work, and that it's either on by default or can be switched on immediately, is another example of how we help ensure the best possible experience for members, whilst squeezing every last drop of performance from a union's online joining experience.